shreyas-duplo/duplocloud-portal-help/README.md

 3. Start adding help for form fields as key-value pair.
 Where key is the name of field and value is detailed description about the field.

 ## Commit changes
-If you have made any kind of changes in the help, do not forgot to regenerate the "en.ts" file with below command
+If you have made any kind of changes in the help, do not forgot to regenerate the "en.json" file with below command
 ```
 python consolidate.py
 ```